 There are 4 levels of checks – Basic, Standard, Enhanced and Enhanced with Barred Lists.

 Employers can only request the appropriate level of check for your role and responsibilities.
-They can not request a higher check unless it is required due to your work responsibilities.
+They cannot request a higher check unless it is required due to your work responsibilities.

 Basic – a basic check covers many roles and can be requested by anyone, but an employer does need your permission to do this.
 It contains details of convictions and cautions considered ‘unspent’.